The Hits (radio station): Southern Lakes

-Southland 98.8FM
+Southland 98.8 FM

-This station was originally Southland's 4ZA on 864AM.
-After converting to FM in the early 1990s, the station was known as 'Southland's 4ZA 98.8FM' for some time before joining the Classic Hits network as 'Classic Hits ZAFM'.
-The station in the past broadcast in Te Anau on 90.4FM but this frequency was reassigned to Hokonui in 2022.
+This station was originally Southland's 4ZA on 864 AM.
+After converting to FM in the early 1990s, the station was known as 'Southland's 4ZA 98.8 FM' for some time before joining the Classic Hits network as 'Classic Hits ZAFM'.
+The station in the past broadcast in Te Anau on 90.4 FM but this frequency was reassigned to Hokonui in 2022.

 Historically the breakfast show was hosted by John "Boggy" McDowell.
 Boggy started on the 4ZA breakfast show on 1 June 1979 and remained presenting this show until 21 December 2012.
 Local news and sport was read by Malcolm Gayfer until the end of 2012.
 A local news service is no longer available.
 Malcolm Gayfer was with the station for 25 years and for a time was Boggy's co-host.
 More recently the breakfast show was presented by James McRobbie and Liv McBride, James left in early 2018 with his short lived replacement being Bradley Craig (BC).
 Following the departure of BC and with Liv going on maternity leave a decision was made to network Dunedin's breakfast show presented by Callum and P into Southland.
 In April 2020 the network breakfast from Dunedin was replaced with the national network breakfast show.

-In 2022 Liv McBride returned to The Hits to present the daytime show between 10 am and 3 pm.
+Craig Waddell (Wal) presents the daytime show between 10 am and 3 pm.

 The station is located on the corner of Don and Deveron Streets, Invercargill.
 The studios are also used to broadcast the Marcus Lush night show on Newstalk ZB and some programming for Hokonui.

 Other services

 Events and promotions

 Boh Runga performing at the Acoustic Winery Tour, an event which Classic Hits has sponsored.

-The Hits runs a range of promotions, from activities at shops and gyms to giveaways of cars and travel.
-It is the official radio network of the Silver Ferns netball squad, the Fast5 Netball World Series and local community netball tournaments.
-In 2014 and 2015, it was the official network of the ANZ Championship Northern Mystics, Waikato Bay of Plenty Magic, Central Pulse, Canterbury Tactix and Southern Steel teams.
-Ticket giveaways and player interviews are broadcast on-air.
+The Hits runs a range of promotions, from activities at shops and gyms to giveaways of cash, cars and travel.
+It is the official media partner of Netball New Zealand;Silver Ferns netball squad, the Fast5 Netball World Series and ANZ Premiership.

-Classic Hits has sponsored touring artists, local events and national music tours.
-Between 2012 and 2014, for example, it secured naming rights to the Acoustic Church Tour and Winery Tour events featuring artists like Anika Moa, Boh Runga, Hollie Smith, Gin Wigmore, The Exponents, Stan Walker and Breaks Co-Op.
-Local stations have been involved in marathons, airshows, street races, and Christmas celebrations.
-They have also sponsored velodromes, driving ranges and public health campaigns.

-Some stations in The Hits network support local branches of the Royal New Zealand Society for the Prevention of Cruelty to Animals.
-In 2015 the network hosted a live video feed of kittens from Auckland SPCA, as part of a nationwide campaign to promote cat adoption.
-It was accompanied by cat adoption drives at local SPCAs.
+Local stations are involved in marathons, airshows, sporting events, concerts, Christmas celebrations and more.
+They work and have worked closely with a number of New Zealand charities including KidsCan, Plunket, NZ Blood, Cancer Society and more.